kesiev/rewtro/manual/rewtrocartridge.md

 Even if it's quite straightforward what's going on, I'll explain what's happening in that [data block](datablocks.md) later but, for now, let's accept this _Hello, World!_ as it is.

-Rewtro system can be configured to have different fonts, screen resolution, and more.
+Rewtro system can be configured to have different font, screen resolution, and more.
 I'd like to explain to you how to do that changing this _Hello, World!_ a little.
 I promise to add a few screenshots, okay?

 ## System configuration